Hubble finds first organic molecule on extrasolar planet [heic0807]

 The Hubble Space Telescope is a project of international cooperation between ESA and NASA.

-Swain, M.R. et al., "Methane present in an extrasolar planet atmosphere", to appear in the 20 March issue of Nature.
+The related publication by Swain, M.R. et al., "Methane present in an extrasolar planet atmosphere", is to appear in the 20 March issue of Nature.

 University College London/European Space Agency